-Where to Do find Natural Hot Springs in Guatemala?
+Where to find Natural Hot Springs in Guatemala?

 1. Fuentes Georginas, Quetzaltenango

-Fuentes Georginas is a large compound with bungalows, a restaurant and three pools filled with naturally heated hot springs.
-They are located near Quetzaltenango and there are many shuttles being offered from the city to the pools.
+Fuentes Georginas is a large compound with bungalows, a restaurant, and three pools filled with naturally heated hot springs.
+They are located near Quetzaltenango in Guatemala and there are many shuttles being offered from the city to the pools.